cables-gl/cables_docs/md/faq/features/contribute/contribute.md

 ---

+If it's a really small fix, you can create a pull-request directly in github.
+Check out the [YouTube-Video](https://www.youtube.com/watch?v=V4Wc5JwZWaU) on how to quickly contribute to the cables documentation, for an example.

+---

-For bugfixes or improvements in core ops, the editor or the standalone version, read up on how to [develop cables](../../../6_1_developing_cables/developing_cables) and create a pull request for the affected repository.
+For more complex bugfixes or improvements in core ops, the editor or the standalone version, read up on how to [develop cables](../../../6_1_developing_cables/developing_cables) and create a pull request for the affected repository.

 Thanks for contributing!